Neural Parameter Estimation with Incomplete Data: Conclusion

 \section{Conclusion}

 Incomplete data are ubiquitous in applications of AI, arising from various sources such as cloud cover, equipment malfunctions, and data corruption.
-In this article, we focus on the problem of missing data in the context of neural Bayes estimation, which uses neural networks to map data to parameter point estimates.
+In this article, we focus on the problem of missing data in the context of neural Bayes estimation, which uses neural networks to map data to point estimates of parameters.
 We first discuss and give new insights on the masking approach of \cite{Wang_2022_neural_missing_data} (Algorithm~\ref{alg:one-hot}), where inference is performed on an extended data set containing the observed data and auxiliary variables that encode the missingness pattern.
-This approach can be used to quickly generate Bayes estimates under general loss functions; it only requires marginal (i.e., unconditional) simulation from the data model; it is theoretically well motivated (see Theorem~\reff{thm:masking_likelihood} in Section~\reffsupp{app:likelihoodequivalence}); and it performs well when the data are low-dimensional (see Section~\reffsupp{sec:GHsupp}, where we analyze trivariate cryptocurrency data).
-However, it requires a model for the missingness mechanism, which can lead to bias and statistical inefficiency when the data are high-dimensional.
-We therefore propose an alternative approach that is based on the Monte Carlo EM algorithm, where the E- and M-steps are approximated using conditional simulation and an NBE that returns the MAP estimate from the conditionally-completed data.
+The masking approach has advantages: It can be used to quickly generate Bayes estimates under general loss functions; it only requires marginal (i.e., unconditional) simulation from the data model; and it is theoretically well motivated (see Theorems~\reff{thm:masking_likelihood} and~\reff{thm:invariance} in Section~\reffsupp{app:likelihoodequivalence}).
+However, its major disadvantage is that it requires a stochastic model for the missingness mechanism, which can lead to bias and statistical inefficiency when the model is wrong and the data are high-dimensional.
+We therefore propose an alternative approach that is based on the MCEM algorithm, where the E- and M-steps are approximated using conditional simulation and an NBE that returns the (approximate) MAP estimate from the conditionally-simulated complete data.
 Our EM approach (Algorithm~\ref{alg:neuralEM}) is likelihood-free, in the sense that it does not require evaluation or knowledge of the likelihood function; it is fast, since it does not require numerical optimization at each iteration; and, in contrast to the masking approach, it is agnostic to the missingness pattern of the observed data.
-This research therefore represents a prototype problem that indicates how improvements could be made in AI by introducing statistical inferential tools.
+Moreover, our research can be viewed as a prototype problem that indicates how improvements could be made in AI by introducing statistical inferential tools.